inumerics/parser/readme.md

 operations when reading the pattern.

 ## Defining the Nonterminals
-A common way to represent a context free grammar is in Backus-Naur Form or BNF.
-The grammar is defined by two types of symbols: terminals and nonterminals.
 The nonterminals are defined as a sequence of symbols known as a production rule.
 These rules are written as a nonterminal followed by zero or more symbols.
 If there is more than one possible rule associated the same nonterminal, they are separated by a vertical bar.
 A semicolon indicates the end of the rules for a given nonterminal.
 The following statement defines a multiplication product to be either a number, or a previous product times a number.

 ```
     mult: 'num' | mult '*' 'num';